Service · Cost-to-Serve

-Take 20–35% out of your cost-to-serve — without degrading the customer experience.
+Find 20–35% hiding in your cost-to-serve without degrading the customer experience.

 A unit-economics-first approach to customer experience for DTC and ecommerce brands.
-Built for operators and CFOs who need the math on every dollar the CX function spends — and a plan to shrink it.
+Built for operators and CFOs who need the math on every dollar the CX function spends, plus a plan to shrink it.

 When cost-to-serve becomes the problem.

-If two or more of these sound familiar, the CX function is leaking margin that can probably be recovered in 60–90 days.
+If two or more of these sound familiar, the CX function is leaking margin that I would expect to evaluate for recovery over the next 60–90 days.

 • Cost per contact rising while revenue per customer is flat or declining.

-• Support headcount scaling faster than order volume — classic 1.1x-per-order ratio drift.
+• Support headcount scaling faster than order volume, the classic 1.1x-per-order ratio drift.

 • BPO invoices creeping up 10–15% per year with no transparency on why.

-• AI chatbot deployed but deflection stuck under 15% — classic foundation problem.
+• AI chatbot deployed but deflection stuck under 15%, the classic foundation problem.

 • Return rate climbing without a corresponding revenue story.